the-events-calendar/the-events-calendar/readme.txt

 = [6.5.0.1] 2024-06-03 =

 * Fix - Ensure REST API notice only checks on Events admin pages and once every 48 hours regardless of transients rules.
 [TECTRIA-49]
-* Security - Ensure REST API Events that are password protect are not accessible without the password.
+* Security - Ensure Events that are password protected are not accessible via the REST API  without the password.
 [TECTRIA-49]

 = [6.5.0] 2024-05-14 =